Diaper: Development

-In the 19th century, the modern diaper began to take shape and mothers in many parts of the world used cotton material, held in place with a fastening—eventually the safety pin.
+In the 19th century, the modern diaper began to take shape, and mothers in many parts of the world used cotton material, held in place with a fastening—eventually the safety pin.
 Cloth diapers in the United States were first mass-produced in 1887 by Maria Allen.
-In the UK, diapers were made out of terry towelling, often with an inner lining made out of soft muslin.
+In the UK, diapers were made out of terry towelling, often with an inner lining of soft muslin.

 Here is an extract from 'The Modern Home Doctor' written by physicians in the UK in 1935.